roberttwomey/ds-art-midterm/README.md

 ## Data

-In the final submission, this section should describe your data and its origins with links to the source, and necessary background material:
+This section should describe your data and its origins with links to the source, and necessary background material:
 - What is your cultural data source?
 - When was it made?
 - Who created the works?